vanthao03596/laravel-ulid/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/workflow/status/vanthao03596/laravel-ulid/Check%20&%20fix%20styling?label=code%20style)](https://github.com/vanthao03596/laravel-ulid/actions?query=workflow%3A"Check+%26+fix+styling"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/vanthao03596/laravel-ulid.svg?style=flat-square)](https://packagist.org/packages/vanthao03596/laravel-ulid)

----
-This repo can be used to scaffold a Laravel package.
-Follow these steps to get started:

-1. Press the "Use template" button at the top of this repo to create a new repo with the contents of this laravel-ulid
-2. Run "./configure-laravel-ulid.sh" to run a script that will replace all placeholders throughout all the files
-3. Remove this block of text.
-4. Have fun creating your package.
----

 This is where your description should go.
 Limit it to a paragraph or two.
 Consider adding a small example.

 ## Installation